-We’ve held regular playtests of the realtime dogfighting module over the last year, as we tweaked and optimised the combat netcode and physics engine.
-All that work - the most critical layer to get right - is now finished!
+We’ve held regular playtests of the realtime dogfighting module, as we tweaked and optimised the combat netcode and physics engine.
+All that work - the most critical layer to get right - is finished!

 We've now moved on to the core components of the rest of the MMO experience, including trade/industry and missions; wrapped up in these tasks are a variety of necessary items ranging from NPC AI & 3D pathfinding algorithms to the new, full UI, incorporating build-your-own cockpit multi-device support.